 - as a simmer sauce for meat (in a slow cooker or skillet)

 - as a rich sauce to smother burritos

 - combined with eggs and fried tortillas for Migas

 - combined with sour cream to make a creamy and spicy dip

 - a soup base (Chicken Enchilada Soup or 30 Minute Posole)

 - to sauce up casseroles like Mexican lasagna, enchilada casserole, or Taco Stuffed Shells

 But if you do want to use it for enchiladas, make sure to check out these great enchilada recipes: Cheese Enchiladas, Chorizo and Sweet Potato Enchiadas, Black Bean and Avocado Enchiladas, and Weeknight Enchiladas.

 Easy Red Enchilada Sauce

-Add the vegetable oil, flour, and chili powder to a medium pot.
+- Add the cooking oil, flour, and chili powder to a sauce pot.
 Turn the heat on to medium and whisk the ingredients together.
 Continue to whisk as the mixture begins to bubble.
 Whisk and cook the mixture for one minute once it begins bubbling.